 Unlike narcolepsy with cataplexy, which has a known cause (autoimmune destruction of hypocretin-producing neurons), the cause ...
 The prevalence of narcolepsy (with cataplexy) is estimated between 1/3,300 and 1/5,000.
 Although the true prevalence of IH is ...
 This condition differs from narcolepsy in that daytime sleep periods are longer, there is no association with cataplexy, and ...
 "Narcolepsy-cataplexy".
 Retrieved 2014-08-14.
 "Idiopathic hypersomnia".
 Retrieved 2014-08-14.
 "Primary hypersomnia epidemiology ...

 The attacks of cataplexy in dogs can involve partial or full collapse.
 Narcolepsy with cataplexy was identified in a few breeds ...
 Narcolepsy paired with cataplexy is evidenced to be an autoimmune disorder.
 These experiences of cataplexy can be brought on by ...
-The antidepressant class is used mainly for the treatment of cataplexy, for people with narcolepsy without cataplexy these are ... differentiates between narcolepsy with cataplexy (type 1) and narcolepsy without cataplexy (type 2), while the fifth edition of ...
+The antidepressant class is used mainly for the treatment of cataplexy; for people with narcolepsy without cataplexy these are ... differentiates between narcolepsy with cataplexy (type 1) and narcolepsy without cataplexy (type 2), while the fifth edition of ...

-GHB has been used in the medical setting as a general anesthetic and as treatment for cataplexy, narcolepsy, and alcoholism.
-It ...
+GHB has been used in the medical setting as a general anesthetic and as treatment for cataplexy, narcolepsy, and alcoholism. ...
 "FDA Approval Letter for Xyrem; Indication: Cataplexy associated with narcolepsy; 17 July 2002" (PDF).
 Archived (PDF) from the ...
 Food and Drug Administration for the treatment of cataplexy associated with narcolepsy and excessive daytime sleepiness (EDS) ...

 See also laughter-induced syncope, cataplexy, and Bezold-Jarisch reflex.
 Gelastic seizures can be due to focal lesions to the ...
 Totah AR, Benbadis SR (January 2002).
 "Gelastic syncope mistaken for cataplexy".
 Sleep Med.
 3 (1): 77-78. doi:10.1016/S1389- ...
 "Anomalous hypothalamic responses to humor in cataplexy".
 PLOS ONE.
 3 (5): e2225.
 Bibcode:2008PLoSO...3.2225R. doi:10.1371/ ...